|Title:||On The Silk Roads|

 not personal enough

 [note: I’ve been reading a German translation]

-The story: PV is in his thirties when he decides to walk from Marseille in France to Kashgar in China.
-He gets a few sponsorships and starts on his trek, walking through former Yugoslavia, Turkey, Iran, Turkmenistan, Uzbekistan, Afghanistan and Pakistan into China.
+The story: in the late 1990s, French manager Philippe Valéry is in his thirties when he decides to walk from Marseille to Kashgar.
+He picks up a few sponsorships and starts his trek, walking through Italy and the Balkans, then on through Turkey, Georgia, Armenia, Iran, Turkmenistan, Uzbekistan, Afghanistan and Pakistan into China.

 not enough of Philippe Valéry in this

 Apart from this there is another problem: the story doesn’t feel very personal sometimes.
 For example: one time Valéry flies home to France to get surgery.
 When he returns to the point where he has left off, he remarks that he has just ended the relationship with his girlfriend.
 And that’s it.